imixs/imixs-workflow/src/site/markdown/core/adapter-api.md

 			.....
 		}

 In case of a ProcessingErrorException a running transaction will be automatically rolled back because it is a Runtime Exception.

+## StaticAdapter

+The Adapter Interface _org.imixs.workflow.StaticAdapter_ extends the Adapter Interface.
+A static Adapter is executed independent from the BPMN model.
+A StaticAdapter should not be associated with a BPMN Signal Event.

+StaticAdapters can be uses to execute general business logic.
+A StaticAdapter can be a CDI implementation.